Mattapoisett woman answers the spiritual call

 She added that since joining the Mattapoisett church community “one thing led to another,” beginning when she felt the call to teach the Bible and to teach children.

-When she was a part-time Christian educator, Berry would help people feel alive and awake and have an “awakening within,” but at the same time she was having an awakening of her own, she said.
+When she was a part-time Christian educator, Berry helped people have an “awakening within” while having an awakening of her own, she said.

-As an educator, she found herself putting in more hours than was necessary because she found it “so fulfilling,” adding that it scared her because it was “so powerful” and made her feel like there was “something bigger going on.”
+As an educator, she found the job “so fulfilling,” adding that it scared her because it was “so powerful” and made her feel like there was “something bigger going on.”

-Berry said that certain things would happen that she found unexplainable, such as a job opening appearing for a Christian educator director position, which she wasn’t going to apply for.
-But when she started receiving phone calls from various people who told her she would be great at the job, she gave in and realized that she was doing something she loved.
+Berry said certain things would happen that she found unexplainable, such as a job opening appearing for a Christian educator director position, which she only applied for after she received numerous phone calls from people who thought she would be great at the job.
+Soon after, she was offered the role and realized she was doing something she loved.

-“I had a knack for cultivating and teaching all ages and having them discover and engage with the holy and accept them wherever they are on their journey,” she said.
+“I had a knack for cultivating and teaching all ages and having them discover and engage with the holy and accept them wherever they are on their journey,” Berry said.

-It was around this time that Berry truly heard what she calls “the call” and chose to pursue it.
+It was around this time that Berry chose to pursue the call she had been hearing for years.

 “You talk with veteran clergy and say, ‘I feel God’s calling me.
 I’m not sure what this is,’” she said.
 “There’s some discernment and prayer about that.”